Th3CtrLKeY/ai-finance-agent/README.md

 An intelligent agent that delivers real-time financial briefings for user-selected stocks by orchestrating multiple tools and synthesizing data with a Large Language Model.

----

-### ✨ App Demo

-*(Pro Tip: Record a short GIF of your app in action using a tool like Giphy Capture or ScreenToGif and embed it here.
-It's highly effective!)*

----

 ###  🚀 Overview

 This project was built to solve the problem of information overload for retail investors.
 The agent automates the tedious process of gathering and analyzing market data by: